RohitChandajkar/CppProject3/README.md

 ## Contributing

 Contributions to the Translator project are welcome!
 If you encounter bugs, have feature requests, or wish to contribute code improvements, please submit a pull request or open an issue on the project repository.

-## License

-The Translator project is licensed under the [MIT License](LICENSE), allowing for open collaboration and distribution of the software.

-## Support

-For questions, feedback, or support inquiries, please contact the project maintainers or join the community forums and discussions associated with the project repository.

-Thank you for your interest in the Translator project.
-We hope this tool enhances your 3D modeling workflow and facilitates seamless interoperability between different file formats.